lukaskoeller/freelancer/README.md

 # My Freelancer Field Report

+Acknowledgment: This project is based on @zeekrey repository [freelancer](https://github.com/zeekrey)

 > 💡 The following is some sort of field report for freelancers.
 Since a lot of this stuff only applies to the German market, this report is initially only available in German.
 Feel free to request an other language or ideally submit a PR.

 # Wie hoch ist mein Stundenlohn?